Frequently Asked Questions

 In addition, a Council may form a branch in order to focus on a certain endeavor, topic, issue, or request from the Board of Directors.

 As its name indicates, a Steering Committee guides the council and coordinates its activities, ensuring that they are aligned with the and that they fall within the general charge for councils.
 The Steering Committee also manages the coordination of any specific requests from the Board and keeps the Board apprised of its progress.
-The Steering Committee is responsible for the Council’s Interactive Panel at the APNA Annual Conference and for creating a succession plan that ensures that the Council has an enduring leadership structure.
+The Steering Committee is responsible for the Council’s meeting at the APNA Annual Conference and for creating a succession plan that ensures that the Council has an enduring leadership structure.
 Members of a Steering Committee usually meet monthly via conference call.

 A Council’s Advisory Panel serves as a group of interested members who monitor, internally and externally, issues relevant to their area of interest in order to inform and advise the Board of Directors.
 Members of the Advisory Panel may be called upon by the Steering Committee to do such things as respond to surveys, evaluate position papers, ensure that web pages are up to date, or conduct literature reviews.
 In addition, Advisory Panel members are encouraged to use the Member Bridge community to engage in discussions, ask questions, and share resources regarding the Council’s focus area (see the ).
 Advisory Panel members may also be called upon, based upon their expertise and experience, to serve on a Task Force.